 Charles collected 27%.

 Now, I want to make one thing clear.
-These aren’t massive 10,000% gains like you might get if you find a Netflix and hold onto it for 15 years.
+These aren’t massive 10,000% gains like you might get if you find a company like Netflix and hold on to it for 15 years.

 That’s not what this is.

-This is about using the “W” pattern to spot when a stock will flip… and using the predictability of this pattern to capture consistent small gains of 20% or so in less than a day… sometimes just hours or minutes.
+This is about using the “W” pattern to spot when a stock will flip… and using the predictability of this pattern to capture consistent, small gains of 20% or so in less than a day… sometimes just hours or minutes.

-For example, the day before the W pattern I just showed you appeared in Pinterest… another one appeared in Match.com.
+For example, the day before the “W” pattern I just showed you appeared in Pinterest… another one appeared in Match Group.

-At around 10 am that morning, the bears started attacking… driving the stock down fast.
+At around 10 that morning, the sellers started attacking… driving the stock down fast.